ericbutz/developer-portal/app/guides/auth/index.md

 guide:
     name: auth
     step: overview
-title: Dwolla OAuth 2.0
+title: Dwolla's OAuth 2.0
-description: Obtain an OAuth access token, used to access data in the Dwolla API on behalf of an account or application.
+description: Dwolla uses the OAuth 2 protocol, an authorization framework that enables a third-party application to obtain access to protected resources in the Dwolla API.
 ---

 # Dwolla OAuth 2.0